KaePee/blockchain-project/README.md

 # Blockchain-Project
-Code Base for simulation of IoT transactions on blockchain
+Code Base for simulation of IoT transactions on the Ethereum blockchain